zzstack/electron/docs/api/web-frame.md

 * `css` String

-Returns `String` - A unique identifier for the inserted stylesheet.
+Returns `String` - A key for the inserted CSS that can later be used to remove the CSS via `webFrame.removeInsertedCSS(key)`.

 Injects CSS into the current web page and returns a unique key for the inserted stylesheet.